-- On the General panel of the Room Specification dialog that displays, specify the room as Attic and click OK.
+- On the General panel of the Room Specification dialog that displays, specify the Room Type as Attic, then click OK.

 - Repeat this process for the lower Attic room as well

 You may receive a Warning dialog regarding knee walls.
-If so, choose OK and continue onto the Roof section.
+If so, click OK and continue onto the Roof section.

 Now both the upper, and lower room areas should be defined as Attic, with the middle section remaining undefined for now.